 (1) Impairment of goodwill and other intangible assets

-Our Group recognize goodwill resulting from M&A transactions on the Consolidated Statement of Financial Position and has other intangible assets.
-Goodwill and other intangible assets as of the end of fiscal 2020 amounted to 424,168 million yen and 230,099 million yen, respectively (excluding the acquisitions of the 100% ownership of the Asian JVs with the Wuthelam Group and the Indonesia business owned by the Wuthelam Group).
+Our Group recognizes goodwill and other intangible assets resulting from M&A transactions on the Consolidated Statement of Financial Position.
+Goodwill and other intangible assets as of the end of FY2021 amounted to 652,682 million yen and 300,200 million yen, respectively.

 (2) Interest-bearing debt and financing

-Our Group uses borrowings from financial institutions and corporate bonds to procure funds.
-Borrowings and bonds (excluding those scheduled to be repaid or redeemed within one year) were 467,627 yen million at the end of FY2020.
-Some or all of this interest-bearing debt is denominated in foreign currencies or have floating interest rates.
-Some of the bonds and borrowings denominated in foreign currencies are hedged by interest rate derivative transactions such as interest rate swaps and interest rate currency swaps.
-However, if interest rates rise or exchange rates fluctuate in the future, interest-bearing debt expenses may increase, which could adversely affect our Group’s businesses, financial position and performance.
+Most of our Group’s long-term loans have fixed interest rates, but some of the bonds and loans denominated in foreign currencies have floating interest rates.
+These bonds and loans denominated in foreign currencies are hedged by derivatives such as interest rate swaps and interest rate currency swaps.
+However, if interest rates rise or exchange rates fluctuate in the future, interest expenses may increase, which could adversely affect our Group’s businesses, financial position and performance.

 (3) Risk that capital investments do not produce profits